bluestorm/imports/README.md

 # imports
-Imports addon for Statamic 3 collections with support for CSV, XML, JSON
+Imports addon for Statamic 3 collections with support for CSV, XML and JSON

 To install run composer require bluestorm/imports